Adored0ne/K-plus-plus/readme.md

 ## See also

-See [Contributing](docs/contributing.md) for additional information on building and contributing to Squirrel.
+See [Contributing](docs/contributing.md) for additional information on building and contributing to K++.

 [Kongregate]:https://www.kongregate.com